Appliance Installation Instructions

 The following example is for a Netgear router, but the instructions apply across router types.

-Image below, example of an ASUS WiFi router control panel:
+The image below is an example of the procedure using an ASUS WiFi router control panel:

 Connect the appliance according to the general instructions and illustrations below.
 Custom installations may require additional configuration.